2qx/vermont.cool/teaparty/README.md

 Combined with alcohol and sugar, most people aren't going to notice 30 milligrams of caffeine.
 But for a daily drinker, it adds up and would probably lead to a noticeable headache, if a routine was broken.

+## But it's the lack of carbonation

+Caffeine is addictive.
+It's the caffeine.

 ## One drug at a time

 Looking to kick the tea habit?